 1. What is the role of the Support Team for the Atlantic Action Plan?

 The Support Team for the Atlantic Action Plan is tasked to communicate and implement the action plan’s objectives.
-It is composed of a Brussels based central management team which follows the progress of the project implementation and five National Units based in Ireland, United Kingdom, Spain, France and Portugal.
-In particular, the National Units keep regular contact with local, regional and national stakeholders to foster cooperation, obtain and provide timely information on funding opportunities aiming to support interested stakeholders in realising their project ideas and create the right connections between existing funding instruments.
-[PDF ]
+It is composed of a Brussels based central management team which follows the progress of the project implementation and five National Hubs based in Ireland, United Kingdom, Spain, France and Portugal.
+In particular, the National Hubs keep regular contact with local, regional and national stakeholders to foster cooperation, obtain and provide timely information on funding opportunities aiming to support interested stakeholders in realising their project ideas and create the right connections between existing funding instruments.

 2. How can you reach us?

-If you wish to reach the National Unit in one of the EU Atlantic countries, please use the following contacts:
+If you wish to reach the National Hub in one of the EU Atlantic countries, please use the following contacts:

 - France: email@example.com